ReconA/vindinium-bot/vindinium-client-master/README.md

-Vindium starter package by [Brian Stempin](http://github.com/bstempi) .
-My code is in com.brianstempin.vindiniumclient.bot.advanced.mybot.MyBot.
+Vindium starter client by [Brian Stempin](http://github.com/bstempi) .
+My code is located in the "mybot" package.
+Some of the client is also modified.